 Money-back guarantee: 30 DAYS

 ExpressVPN provides access to more than 3,000 servers in 94 different countries.
 Further, it’s fast enough to stream HD video fluidly, with no noticeable buffering.
-This means that as well as unblocking and streaming from popular platforms like Netflix and BBC iPlayer, ExpressVPN allows you to have lengthy, uninterrupted Skype conversations.
+This means that as well as being able to stream from popular platforms like Netflix and BBC iPlayer, ExpressVPN allows you to have lengthy, uninterrupted Skype conversations.

 Your internet traffic is kept private using a combination of 256-bit military-grade encryption, perfect forward secrecy, a kill switch (in the desktop apps), and protection against WebRTC and DNS leaks.
 ExpressVPN doesn’t log any personally identifiable information, just the email address you registered with.
 As such, if you use a throwaway email address and pay with Bitcoin, you can browse completely anonymously.
 Customer support is available 24/7 via live chat in case you encounter any issues.

 This service offers apps for all the most popular operating systems (Windows, Linux, MacOS, Android, and iOS).
-It can be manually installed on wireless routers in a few minutes with ExpressVPN’s custom router firmware.
+It also has its own router firmware, which was recently updated to provide higher speeds and a more stable experience.
+This must be installed manually, but you can do so in just a few minutes.

 - Operates a network of more than 3,000 servers spanning 94 countries